 This important Chinese ingredient may be difficult to find due to a previous ban importing the spice.
 But if you know where to look and what to look for, you should have better luck.

-In the United States, the U.S. Food and Drug Administration banned imports of Szechuan peppercorns for nearly 40 years, due to concerns it could cause the spread of a citrus canker, seriously damaging citrus crops in Florida, California, and other areas of the country.
+In the United States, the U.S. Food and Drug Administration (FDA) banned imports of Szechuan peppercorns for nearly 40 years.
+This was due to concerns that it could cause the spread of a citrus canker which would seriously damage citrus crops in Florida, California, and other areas of the country.
 Since federal officials only began seriously enforcing the ban in the early 2000s, Szechuan peppercorns could be found throughout the country for some time.

 In January 2004, the U.S. government partially lifted the ban on imports of Szechuan peppercorn.
-This allowed only the peppercorns that had been heat-treated to kill the bacteria.
+This allowed only the peppercorns that had been heat-treated to kill the bacteria into the country.
 Nonetheless, many people still have trouble finding this elusive spice.
-Here are several suggestions on where you can buy Szechuan peppercorn.

 Chinese Herb Shops

 If you're in Chinatown or have a shop nearby, another option is to stop by a Chinese herb shop.
 Szechuan peppercorn is used in traditional Chinese medicine to relieve pain, stop itching, warm the body core, and kill parasites.
 It may be prescribed by a Traditional Chinese Medicine (TCM) doctor to relieve diarrhea, vomiting, abdominal pain, as well as skin conditions that cause itching.
 You should never self-prescribe any TCM ingredients as they are often combined with other herbs or spices to create a remedy, but purchasing for culinary purposes from an herb shop is just fine.